It has been a weird, painful sad summer for my family. It's also been an exciting summer with us looking forward to fall.

 Worship Service 10:30 Sundays

-Meals with Manor Last Wednesday of Each Month (6-7)
+Meals with Manor Last Wednesday of the month (6-7)

 Food Pantry during Office Hours